Erruar/Saku-Overclock/README.md

       <p><i>*Animation will be smoother on your device</i></p>
     </div>
     <p> </p>
     <p  >If you want to switch the profile to see the difference in performance, but that's the problem!
 This is exactly what the quick profile switch was created for!
-Switch your settings comfortably or use the preset ones with <strong>CTRL + ALT + W</strong> for custom profiles and <strong>CTRL + ALT + W</strong> for premade profiles.</p>
+Switch your settings comfortably or use the preset ones with <strong>CTRL + ALT + W</strong> for custom profiles and <strong>CTRL + ALT + P</strong> for premade profiles.</p>
+   <i>*You can see key bindings in application settings</i>
   </ol>
 </details>